Sovereign Order of the Solar Temple: History

 It requested that the bishops of France begin the process to rehabilitate the Knights Templar, seeking an audience with the Pope, that same year.
 At the time, one commentator thought the group was a hoax intended to mock modern Templars.
 Paris Match criticized them in their coverage, receiving a letter in response from Marsan where he attempted to rebut their allegations.
 Their existence was criticized by other claimed Templars, who argued against them reviving a group which they said had never died, or viewing it as an unsatisfactory revival.
 Beginning in 1978, the Order had some members in Canada.
 That year, the Ordre du Temple cosmique formed out of the order, from a schism.

 On 21 March 1981, the ORT and the OSTS convened in Geneva with a third organization, the Golden Way Foundation.
 The Golden Way Foundation was founded by one Joseph Di Mambro, and was recognized by Breyer as part of his Arginy movement.
 During this ceremony, the ORT and the OSTS renewed an allegiance to a "once and future" secret Master of the Temple with supremacy over both organizations (though this meeting did not represent a merger between the groups).
 Attending were Marsan, Di Mambro, and Luc Jouret.
 This meeting was in an effort to achieve "Templar unity" in order to bring the groups closer together or fuse.
 That year, the OSTS began to have issues, with arguments breaking out over its rites.
-The group schismed into two, one which embraced a more New Age and mystic appeal, and the other maintaining the original militant and Templar origins; Guillou and some of his associates joined the former.
+The group schismed into two, one which embraced a more New Age and mystic appeal, and the other maintaining the original Templar origins; Guillou and some of his associates joined the former.